Red Sox vs. Cardinals Player Props Betting Odds

-Player prop betting options for Alex Verdugo, Paul Goldschmidt and others are available in the Boston Red Sox-St. Louis Cardinals matchup at Fenway Park on Friday, starting at 7:10 PM ET.
+Player prop bet odds for Alex Verdugo, Paul Goldschmidt and others are listed when the Boston Red Sox host the St. Louis Cardinals at Fenway Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!